tigerhawkvok/php-userhandler/README.md

 - One-Time Passwords
 - Etc

+## Instructions

+1. Move `api.php` to target API directory
+2. Edit `api.php` as needed to fix paths
+2. Edit `SAMPLE_CONFIG.php` to suit your configuration, and re-save as `CONFIG.php`.

+Then you're set!

 ## Libraries

 Libraries that may need minor tweaking to "play nice" have been included as subtrees, and those that should be used verbatim have been included as submodules.